top of page

 Real Estate Documents

 The Commonwealth of Pennsylvania sets a maximum fee per notarization.
-Additional travel, after-hours, administrative, and mileage fees may apply for mobile appointments.
-Please see our Services page.
+Additional fees for travel, after-hours, administrative tasks, and mileage may apply for mobile appointments.
+Please refer to our Services page for detailed pricing.

-For mobile service, Allegheny County with focus on the East Suburbs of Pittsburgh (Penn Hills, Cheswick, Oakmont), Westmoreland County and surrounding areas.
+We serve Allegheny County, focusing on the East Suburbs of Pittsburgh (Penn Hills, Cheswick, Oakmont), and Westmoreland County.
 Extended travel is available for an additional fee.

-All services are by appointment, but same-day or emergency requests are accepted when availability allows.
-Please call for immediate needs.
+Yes, same-day or emergency appointments are accepted based on availability.
+Please call us directly for immediate needs.

 Please provide at least 24 hours’ notice to avoid a 50% cancellation fee.
 Cancelled appointments can be rescheduled within 24 hours to avoid cancellation fee.
 Please see the Policies page for further details.